ni/niveristand-python/docs/restrictions.rst

 Built-in Math Functions
 ^^^^^^^^^^^^^^^^^^^^^^^

-- Passing down an NI VeriStand Data Type directly as a parameter of these functions is not allowed.
-As an alternative a variable or a data type declaration using the `value` property should be passed down.
+- You cannot pass down an NI VeriStand data type directly as a parameter of the built-in math functions.
+As an alternative, you can pass a variable or data type declaration to these functions using the `value` property.

     .. code-block:: python